InterCity 125: Concept and design

 The high-speed diesel train, which became the HST or InterCity 125, was formed of a rake of Mark 3 passenger coaches between two streamlined power cars, one at each end.
 Each power car was fitted with a Paxman Valenta diesel engine which could produce 2250 hp.
-This engine was chosen due to its light weight, and subsequent high power-to-weight ratio.
+This engine was chosen due to its light weight, and consequent high power-to-weight ratio.
 The decision to use two power cars was taken early in the project as design engineers calculated that the train would need 4500 hp to sustain 125 mph on the routes for which it was designed (the Great Western Main Line, East Coast Main Line, Midland Main Line, and the Cross Country Route), and it was established that no "off-the-shelf" diesel engine was capable of producing such power.

 The Blue Pullmans, which were in service between 1960 and 1973, are often seen as forerunners of the HSTs.

 British Rail had used a similar idea of a train with integral power cars at each end a decade earlier, with their Blue Pullman sets; although these trains were not ultimately commercially successful, they established the validity of the idea, and are often seen as forerunners of the HSTs.
 The concept had several advantages; firstly, a power car at each end allowed the train to be driven from either end in push–pull formation with the power cars linked by electronic control systems, and therefore reverse direction without the need for a locomotive to be run around at terminus stations, secondly, the train could run with only one power car operational, though at reduced speed, therefore allowing a journey to continue in the event of a breakdown, and thirdly, it avoided the underfloor diesel engines found in diesel multiple units, therefore avoiding noise and vibration for passengers.
 Another factor was that two locomotives operating in push–pull formation, would cause less wear on the rails than a single locomotive.
 One of the design requirements for the HST was that it should exert no more force on the track at 125 mph, than a Class 55 'Deltic' locomotive at 100 mph, and each power car of the HST weighed a modest 70 tons which allowed it to meet this requirement.

 One of the key design requirements for the HSTs was that they should be able to run at 125 mph on existing infrastructure.
 In order to achieve this, they had to be able to come to a stop from 125 mph within existing signal spacings, which required a high performance braking system to be developed.
 This was achieved by a high performance disc brake system, in place of the clasp brakes used on traditional stock.